Blog

 Over time, I recognized the necessity of adopting a more assertive communication style.
 I had to learn to navigate interactions and express myself more confidently.
 In other words, to be more authentic.

 Authenticity is often described as living in alignment with one’s true self—embracing our values, goals, and genuine emotions without bending to societal expectations or the judgments of others.
-When we reveal our true selves, we open the door to deeper connections, as people are more likely to resonate with us on a meaningful level.
-This authenticity can strengthen both personal and professional relationships.
+When we reveal our true selves, we can sometimes open the door to deeper connections, as people are more likely to resonate with us on a meaningful level…but only if your “true self” has an element of emotional intelligence embedded within it.

 What if someone is disrespectful?
 Is that authentic?